How does anyone get into writing, really? By picking up a pen or keyboard and working some kind of magic with it. But for me, it wasn’t just that.

 One day back in 2014, one of my good friends, who happens to hail from Australia, shared a status to the effect that she’d been asked by yet another clearly ignorant person whether there were still dodos living in Australia.
 For those who haven’t opened a history or biology book in years, a quick reminder: the dodo was a species of large, flightless birds endemic to the island of Mauritius in the Indian Ocean.
 And for those who haven’t opened an atlas in years, this island happens to be located a full 5,646 km (3,508 mi in US English) of empty ocean away from Australia.
 Needless to say a flightless bird being present in both places would have had to swim a damn long way between the two.

 Faced with the wild absurdity of this statement, I decided to respond.
-But instead of expressing mere commiseration with her at the decadent ignorance of the masses, I instead chose to write a joke in response (see spoiler in the accordion at the end of the page).
+But instead of expressing mere commiseration with her at the decadent ignorance of the masses, I instead chose to write a joke in response.
 I initially intended this comment to take up merely a paragraph, but I got carried away and next thing I knew, I’d written a full page or two’s worth of text, going into a lot more detail than I’d intended.
 The reactions to my comment were quick to come.
 Several people liked it and some commented on it.
 But mostly, some started commenting that I should get into writing on a more serious basis!

 At first I just kind of attributed this feedback to beginner’s luck or just a fluke.
 And the story could have stopped there… if my brain hadn’t thrown me a curve ball.
 Indeed, mere months later, another friend of mine posted a picture to Facebook of the sarsaparilla plant, which features in the Smurfs comic as the plant that constitutes the little blue people’s main dietary staple.
 It so happened she never knew it was a real plant rather than, with its crazy-sounding name similar to that of the Smurfs themselves, something made up from scratch for the universe of the comics.
 To this I built up another joke.
 This one too was intended to be a mere paragraph but got out of control.
 And I got the same kinds of reactions again, which was a bit mind-blowing.